ArticySoftware/Articy3ImporterForUnreal/README.md

 After every export, going back to Unreal will trigger the ArticyImporter plugin to automatically parse the new file and import the changes.

-Make sure to confirm the prompt after the import to save all assets generated by the plugin.
+Make sure to confirm the prompt after the import to save all assets generated by the importer.

-# Using the plugin
+# Using the importer

-Now that the plugin is installed and your project data is imported you can start working on your project.
+Now that the importer is installed and your project data is imported you can start working on your project.
 Here are some quick tips at what to look for so you won't go in completely blind:

 ## Get object